axieinfinity/ronin-documentation/docs/node-operators/testnet/non-validator.md

 mkdir -p ~/.skymavis/chaindata/data/ronin/
 ```

-2. Navigate to the `ronin-manager` directory:
+2. Go to the `ronin-manager` directory:

 ```
 cd /axie/ronin-manager
 ```

-3. Create a `docker-compose` file:
+3. Create a `docker-compose.yml` file:

 ```
 vim docker-compose.yml
 ```

-4. Paste the following contents into the file:
+4. Copy this code block to the file:

 ```
 version: "3"